Aqua Julia: Marker stones

-Several cippi are known, all dated from the time of Augustus.
+Nine cippi are known, all dated from the time of Augustus.

 No. 302 has been found near the springs, and 281 not far south of the abbey; others (157, 156, 154, 153) have come to light at Capannelle near the seventh mile of the via Latina, before the channel begins to run above ground upon the arches of the Aqua Marcia.

 The aforementioned group has been dated back to the 14–11 BC restoration.
 However, another cippus has been located, north of the abbey, bearing the number 2.
 It dates from 14 BC, and is, it is presumed, the result of another restoration by Augustus, of which there is no record.